Talent Development Program

 - For internships associated with Preservation, we focus on developing community-based conservation policies and preparing groups of objects for storage moving.

-- We are aware that in recent years, excitingly, many programs have been teaching literature about decolonizing the museum, an ethical inquiry that we are committed to that requires self-reflection and critique and that is a long-term commitment.
+- We are aware that in recent years, excitingly, many programs have been teaching literature about decolonizing the museum, an ethical inquiry that we are committed to that requires self-reflection and critique, a long-term commitment.
 We expect students who do internships with us to be as critical as they are respectful: listening, being themselves open to critique, and also critiquing us by fully engaging in rigorous, cutting-edge practices in what it means to be an academic and a professional working in a museum.

 - Before you contact us, we invite you to consult with standard practices of the Internal Review Board process.
 The Lafayette College has a concise summary of what IRB is.
 Many scholarly publications require IRB approval for publication of research results based on human subject research.
 What we are interested in that in your contact with us when you seek research, we ask that you write emails to request an interview or consult models of informed consent that correspond to standard practice.
 You can find examples on the IRB website of Utrecht Universiteit, whose acronym is FETCH.
+If your project is selected, we will also work with you on generating appropriate methodologies.

 EU or non-EU